eflumerf/styleguide/dune-daq-cppguide.md

 ## 2. Header Files [DUNE VERSION OF THE INTRO]

-Header files should have an `.hh` extension.
+Header files should have an `.hpp` extension.
 They fall into one of two
 categories: public header files (those meant to be included by code using a library) and private header files (those only included by library implementation files).
 Public header files shall be placed in the `include/package_name` directory (where `package_name` is a stand-in for the name of the package).
-Private headers are kept with source files under the `src/` directory.
+Private headers typically are kept with source files in the same directory.

-In general, every `.cc` file should have an associated `.hh` file.
-There are some common exceptions, such as unittests and small `.cc` files containing just a `main()` function.
+In general, every `.cpp` file should have an associated `.hpp` file.
+There are some common exceptions, such as unittests.
+Files which contain a `main()` function don't need a corresponding `.hpp` file, and end in `.cxx` rather than `.cpp`.

 ### Header Files [GOOGLE VERSION OF THE INTRO]